 Entering the upper castle © French Moments

-The 13th century logis (the castle’s central dwellings) was partially carved into the rock.
+The 13th-century logis (the castle’s central dwellings) was partially carved into the rock.
 In 1600, the fortress had six rooms, eleven bedrooms, a kitchen, a stove and a cellar.
-To defend it, the garrison could make use of many weapons: small canons, muskets with stocks, double muskets, halberds and pikes.
+To defend it, the garrison could use many weapons: minor canons, muskets with stocks, double muskets, halberds and pikes.

 The entrance to the upper castle © French Moments

 It is hard to believe that there was a well in this room.
-In 1600 fresh water was drawn via two leather buckets fixed to a big, strong, iron chain.
-After the Thirty Years’ War, the well was filled in and water had to be carried up to the castle every day.
-The brick vault that can still be seen today is the remains of the cistern that was used for collecting rain water.
+In 1600, fresh water was drawn via two leather buckets fixed to a big, strong, iron chain.
+After the Thirty Years’ War, the well was filled in, and water had to be carried to the castle daily.
+The brick vault that can still be seen today is the remains of the cistern that was used for collecting rainwater.

 The cistern © French Moments